Anant/Cassandra.Api/astra.api/leaves.api.node/README.md

 ----

 (Local) After cloning down leaves.astra, cd into it.
-Insert the secure connect bundle from Astra into /astra.credentials and then insert the appropriate credentials into UserCred.json.
-Then, cd into /astra.api/leaves.api.node and run ‘npm install’.
-After doing so, run ‘npm run dev’ or ‘npm start’ to run the server at localhost:8000.
-‘Npm run dev’ uses nodemon to restart the server automatically upon detecting saves.
-You should see this below after running npm run dev if the credentials were inserted correctly:
+Insert the secure connect bundle from Astra into `/astra.credentials` and then insert the appropriate credentials into `UserCred.json`.
+Then, cd into `/astra.api/leaves.api.node` and run `npm install`.
+After doing so, run `npm run dev` or `npm start` to run the server at localhost:8000.
+Npm run dev uses nodemon to restart the server automatically upon detecting saves.
+You should see this below after running `npm run dev` if the credentials were inserted correctly:

 ![ArpImg](Assets/../../../Assets/Images/ArpImg0.png)

-You will need to run the data migrator from /astra.import/RESTToAstra.py to seed the database before we begin making requests to the API.
-To make a request to http://localhost:8000/api/leaves/ we will use Postman and cURL.
-First, using Postman, we will make a GET request to http://localhost:8000//api/leaves/ to get an array of all items in the database.
+You will need to run the data migrator from `/astra.import/RESTToAstra.py` to seed the database before we begin making requests to the API.
+To make a request to `http://localhost:8000/api/leaves/` we will use Postman and cURL.
+First, using Postman, we will make a GET request to `http://localhost:8000//api/leaves/` to get an array of all items in the database.

 ![ArpImg1](Assets/../../../Assets/Images/ArpImg1.png)